-In parallel with the Margin Group work on centrally and non-centrally cleared IM transparency, CPMI-IOSCO have also sought to understand where greater transparency regarding CCP VM processes would aid liquidity preparation for CMs and clients (Section 2.5 also covers transparency, but from the CM-client perspective).
-A number of key areas where greater transparency is sought from CCPs emerged from the survey analysis and have been set out in the effective practice described in Section 2.4.2.
+CPMI-IOSCO have also sought to understand where greater transparency regarding CCP VM processes would aid liquidity preparation for CMs and clients.
+(Section 2.5 also covers transparency, but from the CM-client perspective).
+A number of key areas where greater transparency is sought from CCPs emerged from survey analysis and feedback to the discussion paper and have been set out in the EPs described in Section 2.4.2.

 The CCP resilience guidance covers aspects of transparency.
-Paragraph 5.2.26 points towards one outcome of providing sufficient transparency where it covers the predictability of margin calls, stating that "a CCP should seek to increase the predictability of its variation margin calls and payments in order to enhance participants' operational readiness and financial capacity to make and receive such payments".
-More directly, paragraph 5.2.28 states that "a CCP's variation margin arrangements should be documented and disclosed with the same rigour and transparency as are applied to all other components of its margin system".
+Paragraph 5.2.26 points towards one outcome of providing sufficient transparency where it covers the predictability of margin calls, stating that "a CCP should seek to increase the predictability of its VM calls and payments in order to enhance participants' operational readiness and financial capacity to make and receive such payments".
+More directly, paragraph 5.2.28 states that "a CCP's VM arrangements should be documented and disclosed with the same rigour and transparency as are applied to all other components of its margin system".